aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAuroraConnectionTrackerPlugin.md

 # Aurora Connection Tracker Plugin

 This plugin tracks all the opened connections.
 In the event of a cluster failover, this plugin will close all the impacted connections.
-This plugin is enabled by default.
+If no plugins are explicitly specified, this plugin is enabled by default.

 ## Use Case
 User applications can have two types of connections: